bethsmith0623/SEI-CC_4/work/w10/d2/01-02-intro-to-spas-and-react.md

 However, to make the comment show up in the UI, it needs to be updated using JavaScript - a process we call **client-side rendering**.

-The undisputed champ of client-side rendering today is React...
+The undisputed champ of client-side rendering today is React!

 ### ❓ Review Questions